 Clark Capital Management Group, Inc. is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Registration does not imply a certain level of skill or training.
-More information about Clark Capital's advisory services and fees can be found in its Form ADV which is available upon request.
+More information about Clark Capital's advisory services and fees can be found in its Form ADV which is available upon reguest.

-The ranking shown may not be representative of any one client's experience because the rating reflects an average of all, or a sample of all, the experiences of the adviser's clients and is not indicative of the adviser's future performance.
+The ranking shown above is not indicative of the adviser's future performance and may not be representative of any one client's experience because the rating reflects an average of all, or a sample of all, the experiences of the adviser's clients.